akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 ![Help helper information](../../img/apps/fcaa6ec-HELP_-_helper_-_info.png)

-Section helpers can have 2 other states:
+Section helpers can also have 2 other states:

 * **Warning:** to warn the user about a feature limitation or any other important message.